Last Updated on May 30, 2023 by bethrmartin

 Don’t forget about 3d objects.
 Shadowboxes are a perfect way to highlight personal possessions.
 Think of your travel collections, baby’s first shoes, wedding dress, or grandpa’s guitar.
 You can also incorporate a shadowbox into your gallery wall.

-You can achieve any look from rustic to modern with a wooden wall sculpture.
+Whether you prefer rustic to modern, a wooden wall sculpture can be the perfect accent for many types of decor.
 Head to your local woodshop to find the perfect tree trunk slice, or find a sculpture made by an artist online.
 Either way, you are sure to add warmth and charm to your room.
 Small wooden pieces are also a great addition to a gallery wall.

 If you have wall space in your kitchen, I recommend hanging vintage kitchen equipment from an antique shop.
 It’s always fun to play the game “what was that used for?”
 The proper composition can look like refined wall art.